Touchscreens are great.

-From self-check-in, at airports to self-checkout at grocery stores, touch-screen technology is increasingly becoming an integral part of our daily lives.
-Touted as time saving and efficient these surfaces are touched by countless people every single day steadily collecting germs and bacteria from users.
+From self-check-in at airports to self-checkout at grocery stores, touchscreen technology is increasingly becoming an integral part of our daily lives.
+Sure, they save time and make using facilities easier for visitors and workers, the downside is that they are also a source of bacteria and germ transmission.
 Much of the bacteria found on surfaces in public areas originates from people’s intestines, gut, nose, mouth, throat, and feces and is a result of poor hand hygiene.

 To better accommodate increasing numbers of travelers, self-check-in kiosks at airports have become the quick stop for many flyers.
 Kiosks may offer more convenience, but at what cost?
-To help put it into perspective the Hartsfield-Jackson International Airport in Atlanta is the busiest airport in the world handling over 2,500 flights and 275,000 passengers a day.
-When you think about the staggering number of people passing through the terminals every day and that 34% of Americans do not wash their hands after using the restroom, avoiding germs is an impossible task.
-According to research done by Insurance Quotes, the average self-check-in screen contained 253,857 colony-forming unit (CFU) that’s over 13 times more than the average of an airport water fountain button.
+According to research done by Insurance Quotes, for example, the average self-check-in screen at airports contained 253,857 colony-forming units (CFUs).
 One check-in screen recorded over 1 million CFU.
 In comparison, on average only 172 CFU are found on toilet seats.

 What kind of bacteria is on touchscreens?